jens-maus/occu-test/README.md

 ## how to run the tests locally

+__As the "fake time" tests are done by setting a date/time via /bin/date that will not work in docker container.__

 ```bash
 # Start the travis container
 docker run --name travis -dit quay.io/travisci/travis-ruby /sbin/init